 In this doc, we’ll be creating a 3-part email sequence for an abandoned cart.

-This will be a sequence where the first email checks in on the user and encourages them to complete the purchase.
+This will be a sequence in which the first email checks in with the user and encourages them to complete the purchase.

-The second email offers a discount coupon code and the final email follows up with them to use the coupon code.
+The second email offers a discount coupon code, and the final email follows up with instructions for using the coupon code.

 Watch this video to learn the step-by-step process to set this up: